Hashem Gharaibeh: The Paper of The Books Temple

 The novel talks about changes in the country, society, and people in the Nabtaen capital, Petra.
-It carries a message from the time of the Nabataens, Jesus, John the Baptist, Herodus, and Calligula to the present time.
-The heroes, villains, and narrators are Sufian Al-Katbi's family members and their surroundings; the witnesses of the flourishing of Petra’s civilizaion.
-It also talks about the dreams and sorrows Katba’s Temple Crew during the ruling of Al-Harith IV of Petra, his coalition, and sending them Herod The Great with the Roman ruler Vitellius to attack Petra; he fails.
+It carries a message from the time of the Nabataens, Jesus, John the Baptist, Herodus, and Caligula to the present time.
+The heroes, villains, and narrators are Sufian Al-Katbi's family members and their surroundings; the witnesses of the flourishing of Petra's civilization.
+It also talks about the dreams and sorrows Katba's Temple Crew during the ruling of Al-Harith IV of Petra, his coalition, and sending them Herod The Great with the Roman ruler Vitellius to attack Petra; he fails.
 The novel consists of two parts: Al-Katbi's maze and the sorrows of the left.
 It was published by the ministry of culture as part of a creative project in 2008.